 However, whilst there’s no shortage of options, most businesses want to generate leads and generate them quickly.
 As a result, short-term tactics are often prioritised.

-But here’s the thing: though short-term lead generation tactics deliver value almost immediately, unless you have deep pockets you won’t be able to sustain them.
-Also, once they finish how will you drive traffic to your website to convert visitors into leads?
+But here’s the thing: though short-term lead generation tactics deliver value almost immediately unless you have deep pockets you won’t be able to sustain them.
+Also, how will you drive traffic to your website to convert visitors into leads once they finish?

 But before we delve into short and long-term lead generation tactics… what are the differences between tactics and strategies?

-Well, a strategy is the specific approach that you are going to take in order to achieve the goals and objectives that you have set.
-It is, therefore, pretty high level.
+Well, a strategy is a specific approach that you are going to take in order to achieve the goals and objectives that you have set.
+It is, therefore, a pretty high level.